Last updated on December 18th, 2019 at 04:24 pm

 The Equality Act came into force in 2010 and in so doing it replaced the Disability Discrimination Act (DDA) and other anti discrimination legislation.
 The DDA was the first real anti disability discrimination legislation in this country and the Equality Act picked up where the DDA left off.
-The Equality Act 2010 also established the Equality & Human Rights Commission, (the EHRC).
+The Equality Act 2010, sometimes called the disability act 2010, also established the Equality & Human Rights Commission, (the EHRC).
 The EHRC took over the work of the Disability Rights Commission, the Race Relations Commission & the Equal Opportunities Commission & overnight it became the organisation responsible for enforcing the Equality Act.

 Why The Equality Act 2010 is important